Chapter 2 RStudio Projects

 │ DHall_TorontoPano.jpg

-As you can see, the R4EnvChem-ProjectTemplate.Rproj file is located in the main folder, which RStudio will now treat as the working directory.
+The R4EnvChem-ProjectTemplate.Rproj file defines your project and is located in the main folder, which RStudio will now treat as the working directory.
 Essentially it means we’ll be able to quickly access files in project subfolders such as data and images without having to find out what the full file path is for your own computer.
 You’ll appreciate this as you progress through this book.

-In the future you can create your own projects from scratch, but it behooves you to follow the template layout.
-Having consistently named folders you’ll use in every project will help simplify your life down the road.
+In the future you can create your own projects from scratch, but we recommend you follow the file structure demonstrated here as having consistently named folders you’ll use in every project will help simplify your life down the road.

 We’ve provided instructions on creating your own RStudio project from scratch, but you can always copy the template project folder above (or any for that matter) to re-purpose it as you see fit.